Books

 This Is Animation Special Macross Plus

-This Is Animation Special Macross Plus is a small volume (98 pages) with a dust cover.
+This Is Animation Special Macross Plus is a small volume (98 pages) with a dust cover published by Shogakukan.
 The book covers the four episodes of the Macross Plus OVA and features line art and screen pictures from the anime.
 You can't go wrong with this book for Macross Plus artwork, but this book includes material beyond Macross Plus.
 It contains a series of newly drafted fighter mode schematics of the VF-1A/D/J/S (including Super and Strike variants), the VT-1 (w/t FAST Packs), the VF-4, the VF-11B (w/t FAST Packs), the VF-17D/T, the YF-19, the YF-21 and the VF-5000.
 The book also reprints a large amount of VF-1 line art along with the odd piece of redrawn artwork (GBP-1S Armored Valkyrie missiles and the GU-11 Gun Pod) and new artwork (VF-1 detailed cockpit panel and VF-1 fighter cross-section drawing).
 The last section of the book also contains over a dozen pages of full color variable fighter squadron colors.
 This is an indispensable book for those that love the Valkyries of Macross.

 Click Images For Larger View